 After this, Kit moves on to demo some of the sounds, explaining the process and breaking down the mixed individual sounds.
 This is best watched visually and with sound on the Twitch recording.

-Kit: We record the sounds and voices and lay them individually on the track in various layers until the team is happy and the sound is finalized.
+Kit: We record sounds and voices, placing them one by one on the track with different layers.
+We keep doing this until the team is happy and satisfied, and the sound is all set and ready.

-Kit: Some are more complicated than others, but generally, the process of recording, layering, processing, mixing, and mastering a sound for a Pixelmon creature usually takes about three hours on average.
+Kit: While some are a bit more complex than others, the usual process of recording, layering, processing, mixing, and mastering a sound for a Pixelmon creature usually takes about three hours on average.

-Kit: It’s an interaction with the volume levels between the background and Pixelmon creature sounds.
-The focus is always on each character's sound, but the ambient background sounds are there to remind listeners of the environment of each Pixelmon creature.
+Kit: It’s an interaction between the background ambience and Pixelmon creature sounds volume levels.
+While the main focus is always on the character's sounds, the background ambience is there to give a sense of each Pixelmon's environment.

 Kit: We use Pro Tools and Logic Pro – these are the two main music and sound softwares we work with.
 They're the industry standard digital audio workstations and with these tools, we have the ability to create our sonic ideas with accuracy and ease.